G20 promises transparency on rate moves as global economy disappoints

 Bundesbank chief Jens Weidmann said he is open to discussion on including the yuan in the IMF basket, and said China's recent market upheavals should not pose a lasting danger to the global economy.

-"The currency basket should in principle reflect relative global economic strengths," he told Reuters, but added China must fulfil the conditions for inclusion.
+"The currency basket should in principle reflect relative global economic strengths," he told Reuters, but added China must fulfill the conditions for inclusion.

 The reasoning goes that benefiting the leading emerging economy, China, could help offset the perennial failure to boost emerging market quotas.